 When you submit your application, the envelope containing the documents and the application should have legibly written heading “Application for issue of Railway Identity Card for Physically Challenged Persons for Ticketing”.

-The application submitted for the purpose should be addressed to the Sr. DCM of the division.
+The application submitted for the purpose should be addressed to the Senior Divisional Commercial Manager (Sr. DCM) of the division.

 After the verification process is complete you’ll get a call from the D.R.M Office about the date and time for collecting your photo identity card.
-If a disabled person wishes she can send any representative on her behalf to collect the identity card.
-The representative must have an authority letter (a handwritten permission by the PwD and duly attested signature of the representative) in order to get the Photo Identity Card from the D.R.M Office.
+The disabled person can send a representative on her behalf to collect the identity card.
+In such a case, the representative must have an authority letter (a handwritten permission by the PwD and duly attested signature of the representative) in order to get the Photo Identity Card from the D.R.M Office.

 While issuing the photo identity card with unique 11 digits identification number, the D.R.M office will endorse the information on the original concession certificate by pasting a stamp with all relevant details.
 Once the details are endorsed, your concession certificate becomes useless.
 Now you have to use only the photo identity card for all further transactions with the Railways.